Dark Tourism In Singapore: 5+ Must Visits In The Lion City

 Today, the Reflections at Bukit Chandu tell the tales of the Battle of Pasir Panjang in 1942.
 The Battle Point 226 here is a testament to how the Malay Regiment stood against the Japanese troops.

-Malay Regiment began its journey only with a recruit of 25 people in 1933.
+The Malay Regiment began its journey with a recruit of 25 recruits in 1933.
 Within 10 years, this “experimental company” was strong enough to combat the Imperial Japanese forces.

 The Japanese killed a hundred men from the Malay Regiment, and a few more were butchered as they refused to take off their uniforms during the surrender of Singapore.